ultraleap/UnrealPlugin/Documentation/Documentation.md

 ### Modifying Auto-map results

+#### Automatic Scaling

+To have the hand model automatically scale to the user's hand, turn on ```Scale Model to Tracking Data``` and click the ```Automap``` button.
+The hand model when tracked will scale to any user's hand size.
+The scaling can be tweaked by changing the offset sliders to fit better with the mapped model.

 #### Deformation

 If you don't have a mesh setup that deforms well you can turn that off by adding an entry to your ```Mapped Bone List``` array and unchecking *Should Deform Mesh*.
 Any changes done to this ```Mapped Bone Anim Data``` entry will be applied after your auto-map fills it.
 Check your *Anim Preview Editor* to see all the mapped bone entries and final settings.